ta0kira/zeolite/README.md

   multiple functions in a call stack use `$TraceCreation$`, only the trace from the bottom-most function will be included.

-  `$TraceCreation$` is useful when the context where the value was created is relevant when debugging crashes.
-The execution cost is minimal; however, it adds the *full text of the trace* to the value upon initialization.
+  `$TraceCreation$` is useful when the context that the value was created in is relevant when debugging crashes.
+The added execution cost for the function is trivial; however, it increases the memory size of the value by a few bytes per call currently on the stack at the time it gets created.

 ### Expression Pragmas